Travel Advice - FCDO Travel Aware

-The Foreign and Commonwealth Office has launched their Travel Aware campaign to encourage Brits to look out for their safety abroad.
+The Foreign, Commonwealth & Development Office has launched their Travel Aware campaign to encourage Brits to look out for their safety abroad.

 Here at insurewithease.com, we also want to promote safe travel.
 In our Travel Advice section, there are a bunch of useful articles to help you stay safe abroad.
 There's advice for women travelling alone, cruise ship passengers, backpackers, independent travellers and more.